NATIONAL EPILEPSY LINE 1300 (EPILEPSY) 37 45 37

 The Nurses can also refer callers on to external services or more specialist Epilepsy Nurses and Consultants, if the nature of the call warrants further assistance.

-Why does the Epilepsy Nurse Line exist?
+Why does the National Epilepsy Line exist?

 This service has been developed specifically to improve health outcomes for people affected by epilepsy.

 There are around 250,000 people diagnosed with epilepsy in Australia, and many only see their epilepsy specialist once or twice a year.
-The Epilepsy Nurse Line will mean that a person who has a question about their medication can get an almost instant response, or a person concerned about a family member who has had a seizure can get immediate advice as to what to do next.
+The National Epilepsy Line will mean that a person who has a question about their medication can get an almost instant response, or a person concerned about a family member who has had a seizure can get immediate advice as to what to do next.